freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.Locator.md

 ## Locator Class

-The abstract class which serves as the blueprint for all classes which will help position experimental stimuli according to their own rules
+This abstract class serves as the blueprint for all subclasses which will help position `Stimulus` objects.

 ```csharp
 public abstract class Locator